 The Series 6 features an Always-On display, which the SE lacks.
 This means that you will be able to see the time on the watch face at all times - rather than only when you raise your wrist.

 The Series 6 also offers a way to measure blood oxygen and take an ECG, two features that could be life saving.
 That's not to say that the SE lacks other life saving features: like the Series 6 (and the 3 for that matter) the SE can alert you to an irregular heart rhythm and give you notifications of a high or low heart rate.

 Essentially the SE lacks an always-on display and it can't measure blood oxygen or take an ECG.
 If these aren't features that matter to you the SE would be a good choice.

-The Series 6 trumps the SE with a S6 chip.
-The SE has the same S5 chip as the now discontinued Series 5 had.
-The Series 6 also has a U1 chip for ultra wideband, the SE and 3 lack this chip.
+The Series 6 trumps the SE with an S6 chip, whereas the SE has the same S5 chip as the now-discontinued Series 5.
+The Series 6 also has a U1 chip for ultra wideband; the SE and 3 don't get this chip.

 The Series 6 has an always-on display.
 You still wake it up with a tap or by raising your wrist, but even when 'asleep' it shows a dimmed, simplified and less frequently refreshed version of your watch face.

 The key features of the Series 6 are the means to calculate measure blood oxygen and take an ECG.
 Taking an ECG was a feature in the predecessor, the Watch 5, but it's absent from the SE.

 The other thing that the SE and Series 3 lack is the wealth of choice when it comes to materials - you can choose from multiple materials and colours for the clock itself.
 Of course with all the choice there is the potential to spend a lot of money on your Watch - for example, if you fancy the titanium watch with a link bracelet it will cost you up to £1,099/$1,149.
 But some people will be happy to spend that - and more - on a watch.
 There really is something for everyone.